-The reason real estate agents don't turn into one-hit-wonders and crawl off to die somewhere is because they receive referrals and reviews from satisfied clients.
+The reason real estate agents don't turn into one-hit wonders and quickly go out of business is that they receive referrals and reviews from satisfied clients.
 Referrals are the backbone of an agent's business.
 Without referrals, agents may be scratching in the dirt for clients.

-Same goes for posting a positive online review for your realtor.
-It's the gift that keeps on giving long after your transaction has closed.
+The same goes for posting a positive online review for your realtor.
+It's the gift that keeps on giving, long after your transaction has closed.
 Go to your agent's Google business page, Yelp, Zillow, or Facebook, and post a nice review about your experience.
 Agents want this more than almost anything except a referral.

 Gourmet Gift Baskets

 Busy agents may lack time to sit down and have consistent meals.
-If anything is going to be placed on the back burner during a busy day, it's food.
-Gourmet gift baskets are a mix of edible delights such as nuts, crackers, cheese, cookies, fruit, candy, chocolate, baked goods and more.
+If anything is going to be placed on the back burner during a busy day, it's likely food.
+Gourmet gift baskets are a mix of edible delights such as nuts, crackers, cheese, cookies, fruit, candy, chocolate, baked goods, and more.

-Problems selecting a perfect realtor closing gift?
-Try gift certificates!
-These are available in almost any denomination and can be issued from online stores or from retail outlets such as department stores, bookstores, gas stations or local restaurants.
+Gift certificates are a perfect universal gift.
+They are available in almost any denomination and can be issued from online stores or retail outlets, such as department stores, bookstores, gas stations, or local restaurants.
 Restaurants are an excellent choice, because not every agent is lucky enough to have someone to cook dinner for them.

-Everybody loves flowers.
-Especially when the delivery is unexpected.
+Flowers make great gifts, especially when the delivery is unexpected.
 The choices are abundant, from boxed roses to seasonal floral bouquets arranged in unique vases to exotic plants such as miniature palm trees or bonsai.
-Best of all, they can be delivered on the same day ordered.
+Best of all, most can be delivered on the same day they're ordered.

 Spice Sets and Condiments

 Jewelry and Trinkets

 You don't have to give a diamond tennis bracelet or anything extravagant, but pins, brooches, charms, or sliders are appropriate.
 Don't forget that men like jewelry, too.
-Choose from cufflinks to key chains to money clips.
-Also, consider valets or jewelry boxes.
+Choose from cufflinks, key chains, or money clips.
+Valets or jewelry boxes also make good gifts.